hashgraph/hedera-transaction-tool/docs/issues/approver-group-data-model.md

 Reviewer groups and member public keys are stored locally on each client machine and are not trusted from the backend at runtime.

-**Local snapshot store.** Each client maintains a local store of the most recent verified snapshot for each `reviewer_group`: name, description, threshold, member list, and each member's public key(s).
-This local store is the authoritative source the client uses to verify incoming review activity.
+**Local snapshot store.** Each client maintains a local store of: (a) the most recent verified snapshot for each `reviewer_group` — name, description, threshold, member list, and each member's designated public key (from `user_key_id`); and (b) all `entity_reviewer_group` mappings — which entities are associated with which groups.
+This local store is the authoritative source the client uses both to determine review requirements at transaction creation time and to verify incoming review activity.
+No API query is needed at transaction creation time — the client resolves entity-to-group matches entirely from its local store.

 **Backend as review record.** The backend is the source of recorded reviews (`transaction_reviewer_list` and `transaction_reviewer_list_member` rows).
 The frontend fetches these rows and verifies them locally — matching signatures against the locally-stored public keys for the group members at the time of the snapshot — before treating them as valid.